SIGN IN YOUR ACCOUNT TO HAVE ACCESS TO DIFFERENT FEATURES

 Is there anything else I need to know about a differential diagnosis?

-In certain cases, your provider may learn more about your condition by seeing whether or not a treatment improves your symptoms.
-That information may help lead to a final diagnosis.
+In certain cases, your provider may learn more about your condition by seeing whether a treatment improves your symptoms.
+This approach can be especially useful for gastrointestinal disorders and autoimmune diseases.

 References

-5. Endometriosis.net [Internet].
-Philadelphia: Health Union; c2022.
-Differential Diagnosis: Health Conditions with Similar Symptoms to Endometriosis; [updated 2021 Feb; cited 2022 Oct 17]; [about 4 screens].
+6. Endometriosis.net [Internet].
+Philadelphia: Health Union; c2025.
+Differential Diagnosis: Health Conditions with Similar Symptoms to Endometriosis; [updated 2021 Feb; cited 2025 Nov 21]; [about 4 screens].
 Available from: https://endometriosis.net/diagnosis/exclusion

 Related Health Topics